HomeAnswersMedical Gastroenterologyanal fissure

 Welcome to icliniq.com.

 The discomfort or pain can be due to a small anal breach or an acute anal fissure.
 I do not think that it is a previous anal fissure that has re-opened because that would have caused excruciating pain and usually causes bleeding.
-An acute anal fissure is common with diarrhea, repetitive washing, and using water jet while washing.
+An acute anal fissure is common with diarrhea, repetitive washing, and using a water jet while washing.

 Skin tags, however, are a common finding in the perianal (around the anus) area.
 And they can be single or multiple.
-Multiple skin tags can be due to infection like human papillomavirus (HPV) or can simply be due to skin overgrowth.
+Multiple skin tags can be due to an infection like human papillomavirus (HPV) or can simply be due to skin overgrowth.
 But generally, these skin tags are harmless.

 I do not think Ciprofloxacin and Flagyl (Metronidazole) are actually required.
 You can use the following regimen:

-1. Xylocaine 2 % gel for local application with a finger or a nozzle provided with the package thrice daily.
+1. Xylocaine 2 % gel for local application with a finger or a nozzle provided with the package, thrice daily.

 2. Diltiazem gel (Diltiazem Hydrochloride) or Glyceryl Trinitrate (GTN) with finger thrice daily.

-4. Use Isabgol husk to keep stools formed and soft, take it with water and a little bit of sugar.
+4. Use Isabgol husk to keep stools formed and soft; take it with water and a little bit of sugar.
 This will improve your diarrhea.

 5. You can use an oral rehydration solution (ORS) in 1 liter of water twice daily for one to two days till your diarrhea settles.